lambdaclass/finance_playground/evaluating_gambles/README.md

 - Once?
 Many times?

-We run a simulation of 100 flips, obtaining a wealth over time shown below, starting with an initial wealth of 100.
+Running a simulation of 100 flips, we obtain the wealth over time shown below, starting with an initial wealth of 100.

 <label for="img3" class="margin-toggle">⊕</label>
 <input type="checkbox" id="img3" class="margin-toggle">